nealol/lilith-docs/getting_started.md

 ## Linux Users

-Due to the fact you are currently on Linux, we'll assume you are comfortable with the terminal.

 Lilith is a command line executable which you should put in its own folder such as `~/lilith`.
 Remember to run `chmod +x` on the executable.
 If you have further questions, please contact a staff member.